apache/ozone/hadoop-hdds/docs/content/design/volume-management.md

  * `bucket link` operation creates a link bucket.
 Links are like regular buckets, stored in DB the same way, but with two new, optional pieces of information: source volume and bucket.
 (The bucket being referenced by the link is called "source", not "target", to follow symlink terminology.)
  * Link buckets share the namespace with regular buckets.
 If a bucket or link with the same name already exists, a `BUCKET_ALREADY_EXISTS` result is returned.
  * Link buckets are not inherently specific to a user, access is restricted only by ACL.
+ * Link buckets themselves do not store ACLs.
+All ACLs operations (eg. addacl/getacl/setacl/removeacl) and checks on the link bucket will be applied to the source bucket.
  * Links are persistent, ie. they can be used until they are deleted.
  * Existing bucket operations (info, delete, ACL) work on the link object in the same way as they do on regular buckets.
 No new link-specific RPC is required.
  * Links are followed for key operations (list, get, put, etc.).
 Read permission on the link is required for this.
- * Checks for existence of the source bucket, as well as ACL, are performed only when following the link (similar to symlinks).
-Source bucket is not checked when operating on the link bucket itself (eg. deleting it).
-This avoids the need for reverse checks for each bucket delete or ACL change.
+ * Checks for existence of the source bucket are performed only when following the link (similar to symlinks).
+Source bucket ACL is checked when deleting operating on the link bucket itself (Source bucket is not deleted).
  * Bucket links are generic, not restricted to the `s3v` volume.

 ## Alternative approaches and reasons to reject